beatethies/beatethies.github.io/README.md

 ## WELCOME!

 I am an applied microeconomist with main research interests in environmental and labor economics.
 I recently obtained my PhD in Economics from the [University of Mannheim](https://www.vwl.uni-mannheim.de/en/).
-In September 2023, I will join the Department of Economics at the [University of Vienna](https://econ.univie.ac.at/).
+In September 2023, I have joined the Department of Economics at the [University of Vienna](https://econ.univie.ac.at/).
 <br/>
 <br/>
 Find my [CV here](https://beatethies.github.io/cv.pdf) and feel free to contact me at [beate[dot]thies[at]univie.ac.at](mailto:beate.thies@univie.ac.at).  <br/>
 <br/>

-### RESEARCH FIELDS
-Environmental Economics<br/>
-Labor Economics<br/>

 <br/>